Rogdham/pyzstd/index.rst

     Some notes:

+        * The wheels on `PyPI <https://pypi.org/project/pyzstd>`_ use static link, the packages on `Conda <https://anaconda.org/conda-forge/pyzstd>`_ use dynamic link.
         * No matter statically or dynamically linking, pyzstd module requires zstd v1.4.0+.
         * Dynamically linking: If new zstd API is used at compile-time, linking to lower version run-time zstd library will fail.
-(Use v1.5.0 new API)
+(Use v1.5.0 new API if possible.)

     On Linux, dynamically link to zstd library provided by system:

     .. sourcecode:: shell

         # build and install
-        sudo python3 setup.py --dynamic-link-zstd install
+        sudo pip3 install --install-option="--dynamic-link-zstd" -v pyzstd-0.14.4.tar.gz
         # build a distributable wheel
-        python3 setup.py --dynamic-link-zstd bdist_wheel
+        pip3 wheel --build-option="--dynamic-link-zstd" -v pyzstd-0.14.4.tar.gz

     On Windows, there is no system-wide zstd library.
 Pyzstd module can dynamically link to a DLL library, modify ``setup.py``: